Skip to content

 110. Progress towards commitment on water use intensity?

-The company reports water use intensity for mills was 1.00 m3 of water per tonne of FFB processed in 2021, and stay the same in 2022.
-For refineries it was 0.07 m3 of water per tonne of material produced in 2021, and 0.10 in 2022.
-The reported figures are not showing an improvement for refineries and the figures only cover data from 23 out of 27 mills and five out of six refineries.
+The company reports a decrease in water use intensity for mills was 1.02 in 2022 and 1.00 m3 of water per tonne of FFB processed in 2023.
+For refineries, it was 0.10 in 2022, and 0.09 m3 of water per tonne of material produced in 2023.
+However, the figures only cover data from 23 out of 27 mills and five out of six refineries.

 • P